MD2911/aem-guides-wknd-events/README.md

 Aside from the implementation of Adobe, I am giving few more examples to show few more examples.
 This tutorial extends the Adobe Weekend Tutorial to cover few key-points that are common during the development.
 Note: The tutorial covers the basics based on my need, so it maybe different than what you are looking for.
 The extension from Chapter 3 includes the following:

 1. Creation of a Simple Custom Component: Customization of properties, integration with React BootStrap and custom Exporter
-1. Creation of a container component: How to work with dynamic container
+1. Creation of a container component: How to work with dynamic container where each container can contain different type of AEM Components
 1. Integration with Accordion in React BootStrap: Use the concept illustrated in #2 to integrate with a Accordion Component in Bootstrap

 To start, please view the tutorial on HelpX: [Getting Started with the AEM SPA Editor - WKND Tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html)